ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 5. Constructs the authentication response based on validation results
 6. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
 7. Provides UIN token, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Name, DOB, etc, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 8. The system proceeds to execute Notification SMS/E-mail.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **C. Trigger SMS to the Individual's mobile for OTP Trigger request**

-The system receives OTP service request with the parameters: id, session id, reqTime, txnId, MUA code, ver, MUA_Licensekey, idType, signature. _**Please refer git for more details on the parameters**_
+The system receives OTP service request with the parameters: id, session id, reqTime, txnId, MUA code, ver, MUA_Licensekey, idType, signature.
+Please refer Git for more details on [**data definition**](https://github.com/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition).
 1. The system retrieves the mode of communication (i.e) e-mail or phone no configured for sending the notification
 2. Validates if the configured mode of communication is also registered
 3. The system fetches the notification template as per admin configuration
 4. Triggers notification as per the defined and configured template and in the default language English.
-Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached)**_
+Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **D. Respond with masked e-mail and masked phone no for OTP trigger request so that the TSP can intimate the individual on the mode of communication of the OTP**